-In this mode You can Normal mode Display the current (active) AFN Display the current database update level Return the number of sections in an audit file Generate a report that includes: various timestamps; update levels; DMSII release level; AFN; ABSN; whether the database uses guard files; and whether INDEPENDENTTRANS is set to true or false for a DMSII database.
+In this mode You can Normal mode • Display the current (active) AFN • Display the current database update level • Return the number of sections in an audit file Generate a report that includes: various timestamps; update levels; DMSII release level; AFN; ABSN; whether the database uses guard files; and whether INDEPENDENTTRANS is set to true or false for a DMSII database.
 (This information is gathered from the DESCRIPTION file, the DMSUPPORT file, and the CONTROL file).
 The report also includes mainframe identification information, DBEngine runtime parameters, and Databridge licenses and software.
-Interactive Find the first quiet point in an audit trail from a specified AFN and ABSN (you can run DBInfo in normal mode to determine the current AFN and ABSN) mode to determine the current AFN and ABSN). • For each found quiet point, DBInfo displays the AFN, ABSN, SEG, and INX.
+Interactive mode Find the first quiet point in an audit trail from a specified AFN and ABSN (you can run DBInfo in normal mode to determine the current AFN and ABSN).
+For each found quiet point DBInfo displays the AFN ABSN SEC and INX You can then use For each found quiet point, DBInfo displays the AFN, ABSN, SEG, and INX.
 You can then use this information to configure Databridge Span or the Databridge Client after a rollback.